mgeeky/RedWarden/README.md

 ## Known Issues

-- It _may_ add extra overhead to the interactive sleep speeds, effectively slowing down socks proxying
+- It _may_ add a slight overhead to the interactive sleep throughput
 - ProxyPass processing logic is far from perfect and is _really_ buggy (and oh boy its ugly!).
 - Weird forms of configuration files can derail RedWarden parser and make it complain.
 Easiest approach to overcome this would be to copy `example-config.yaml` on work on it instead.